mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 ```
 The `write` function simply calls through to Irmin's `update` function, while the `merge` function
 calls Irmin's `merge_path`.
 If Irmin cannot merge the transaction then our `merge` function will
-return `false` and this will be signalled to the client, which is expected to retry.
+return `false` and this will be signalled to the client, which is expected to retry the high-level
+operation (e.g. hotplugging or unplugging a device).

 Now all that remains is to carefully adjust the I/O code so that effects (reading and writing packets
 along the persistent connections) are interleaved properly with persisted state changes and